iterative/ldb-resources/documentation/Command-summary.md

 # ADD-STORAGE

 ```
-ldb add-storage <storage-URI>
+ldb add-storage [-a] [-f] [-o <key> <value>] <path>
 ```

-`ADD-STORAGE` registers a disk (or cloud) data storage location into LDB and verifies the requisite permissions.
+`ADD-STORAGE` registers a disk (or cloud) data storage location into LDB and verifies the requisite permissions. `<path>` should be a URI or a prefix for URIs.

 LDB keeps track of storage locations for several reasons, the primary being engineering discipline (prevent adding objects from random places), and authentication (see `access configuration` below).

 LDB supports the following storage URI types: fs, Google Cloud, AWS, and Azure.

-The minimum and sufficient set of permissions for LDB is to **list, stat and read** any objects at `<storage-URI>`. `ADD-STORAGE` fails if permissions are not sufficient, and succeeds with a warning if permissions are too wide. `ADD-STORAGE` also checks if `<storage-URI>` falls within an already registered URI, and prints an error if this the case.
+The minimum and sufficient set of permissions for LDB is to **list, stat and read** any objects at `<path>`. `ADD-STORAGE` fails if permissions are not sufficient, and succeeds with a warning if permissions are too wide. `ADD-STORAGE` also checks if `<path>` falls within an already registered URI, and prints an error if this the case.
 Permissions are re-checked if an existing storage location is re-added.

 Since LDB assumes that storage objects are immutable, it never attempts to alter or move them.
 However, LDB may be required to push *new* files to storage if user chooses to source objects from ephemeral _fs_ paths (for example, from a personal workspace).
 Destination configured as `read-add` will permit LDB to automatically save such objects into immutable storage.